mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 Ch27
+- Their boat is stolen
+  - By Ramne, but don't mention this
+- They presume it's Annui and track hae
+- They meet with Annui, and reconvene the saffas who tells them about the graveyard
+  - Under Ulu, sleeps millions of beings.
+For you to survive, you must kill them.
+-

 - Setre has landed and found them
   - Annui is a friend?
 - Linyu is forced to leave Laen